Black Swan: Why It Gotta Be Black?

-"Black Swan: Why It Gotta Be Black?" is the fourth episode of the fifth season of RuPaul's Drag Race.
+"Black Swan: Why It Gotta Be Black?" is the fourth episode of the fifth season of the American television series RuPaul's Drag Race.
 It originally aired on February 18, 2013.
-Chaz Bono and Travis Wall are guest judges.
+The episode's main challenge tasks the contestants with teaming up and performing in a ballet about RuPaul's life.
+Chaz Bono and American dancer and choreographer Travis Wall are guest judges.
+Nick Lazzarini also makes a guest appearance as a guest choreographer.
+Shawn Morales appears as a member of the Pit Crew.